R3YS/myHealth/README.md

-This project was created with [BuilderX](https://builderx.io/).
+This project was created with React Native Expo (https://expo.dev) This project was created with [BuilderX](https://builderx.io/).

 ## BuilderX uses third party libraries for some of the react-native components such as